 For questions or concerns regarding Title IX and sexual violence, please contact Samantha Thomas, the Title IX Coordinator in IAE.
-To file a complaint of Title IX harassment including all forms of sexual misconduct and sexual violence, please complete the Title IX Harassment Complaint Form.
-To make a third-party report of Title IX harassment, please complete the Title IX Harassment Third-Party Report Form.
-Both forms can be submitted to IAE at email@example.com or in Perkins Administration Building, Room 204
+To file a complaint of Title IX sexual harassment including sexual assault, please complete the Title IX Sexual Harassment Complaint Form.
+To make a third-party report of Title IX sexual harassment, please complete the Title IX Sexual Harassment Third-Party Report Form.
+Both forms can be submitted to IAE at firstname.lastname@example.org or in Perkins Administration Building, Room 204.